 Many companies have discovered that a huge amount of data is left behind by their customers; this data, when obtained from websites and physical stores, can be used in improving a company’s performance.

-Trugo uses predictive modelling to extract valuable information from this company data, the extracted information is used to develop predictive models that advance company growth, through the efficient delivery of products and services.Trugo’s predictive modelling gives an accurate overview of any question and aids in creating forecasts for our clients.
+Trugo uses predictive modeling to extract valuable information from this company data, the extracted information is used to develop predictive models that advance company growth, through the efficient delivery of products and services.Trugo’s predictive modeling gives an accurate overview of any question and aids in creating forecasts for our clients.
 To have a competitive advantage, it is necessary to have an insight into future events and results that challenge key assumptions.

 Applications of Predictive Modelling